 Here’s why.

-Suppose I split my money and put 72% into the Fidelity Total Market index fund and 28% into the Fidelity U.S. Bond index fund, my 10-year growth rate, shown in the table below, is slightly better than what I would get with Fidelity Balanced Fund or Fidelity Four-in-One.
+Suppose I split my money and put 65% into the Fidelity Total Market index fund and 35% into the Fidelity U.S. Bond index fund, my 10-year growth rate, shown in the table below, is just slightly worse than what I would get with Fidelity Balanced Fund, and even closer once you remove the fees.

-Similarly, if I split my money 70/30 into. two basic, dumb index funds, I get a better return than investing with the Fidelity Puritan, which has a much higher expense ratio and turnover rate (higher taxes).
+Similarly, if I split my money 70/30 into. two basic, dumb index funds, I get a better return than investing with any of the three Fidelity funds once removing fees.

 All in all, I don’t think fancy Fidelity mutual funds are worth buying.